locationtech/geomesa/CONTRIBUTING.md

 Building
 --------

-See the instructinos in README.md.
+See the instructions in the main README.

 Contributing
 ------------